-The ‘BullsEye’ Career Program is simply a package of 3 tests and 5 consultations that identify your “best fit” career and in only a month.
-That’s how long it takes to complete the tests and get the consultations about the results.
-The unique package of test reports is selected from only the top career test publishers.
-The consultations consultant to interpret, apply and synthesize the results for your specific situation requires and, therefore is conducted only by, a career expert.
+The BullsEye CareerTM Program is simply a package of 3 tests and 5 consultations that identify your “best fit” career and in only a month.
+That’s how long it takes to complete the tests and consultations which reveal hidden information in the results.
+This unique package of career test is selected from only the top career materials publishers.
+Consultations are critical because they interpret and synthesize and apply the results to your specific situation.
+Only career experts are permitted, therefore, to conduct them.

 This ‘best fit’ career program assesses three facets about you:

 - your abilities – what you are good at and what’s driving in you for expression (new discovery); and

 - your personality – what meets your style needs and utilizes your style strengths.

 If you took any one of these career assessments (personality, abilities or interests) you would get a list of careers matching only one aspect of you related to career discovery.
 A career interest test would match your interests to occupations you’d like.
 A career ability test would match your capabilities or self-described skills with jobs you are capable of performing well.
 A career personality test would match careers with your personal style.
 But, each test would miss those careers or occupations that are produced by the other tests.
 No two tests even produce anything close to identical list of careers.

 When you take all three of these career tests, and only then, will you obtain the bulls eye career effect.
 Sure, you get a more complete list of careers matching who you are.
 That’s what taking more tests will always give you.
 But only these specific career tests will help you find the single most exacting career match.
 How?
 Because, only a few careers will be identical on all three of these special assessments.
 These identical careers are the ones that fit you in all ways (likes, capabilities and personality).